giornogoldenwind/foss-donations/README.md

 * Just buy System76 hardware for the most direct support
 #### [Pop!\_OS](https://en.wikipedia.org/wiki/Pop!_OS)
 * Show symbolic support with $1/month
-    * Click on the "SUPPORT POP" button to create an account
+    * Click on the `SUPPORT POP` button to create a System76 account